 When I want to wear winged gel eyeliner, this is the brush I use as it does it so effortlessly in one sweep.
 I’ve also found that the brush works well at applying concealer along the brow bone for highlighting.
 Any eyeliner novices could pick this brush up, and get a perfect, clean sweep of gel liner.. it’s just so easy to use.

 The Sigma Medium Angled Shading E70 Brush (RRP £8.95) is a longer, less dense, slightly angled version of the E55.
 After applying my main lid colour with the E55, I then use the E70 to add a darker crease colour to work through the crease.
 The angle helps to blend the colours together ready for the E40 to blend them even further for a diffused crease.

 I love using this brush when I’m using just one shade of shadow, as it blends the shadow well across the lid but also manages to blend the shadow into the crease.It just gives so much dimension that it looks like I’ve used multiple colours.. perfect for when you don’t want to put a lot of effort into your eye makeup, or you’re in a rush.

-, to add a subtle, but beautiful highlight alone my browbone, the tops of my cheek bones, bridge of my nose and cupids bow.
+I have loved using this E70 with my Soap & Glory Glow All Out luminising powder, to add a subtle, but beautiful highlight alone my browbone, the tops of my cheek bones, bridge of my nose and cupids bow.
 Such a lovely soft, fluffy brush which feels so nice against the lid.

 The Face Brushes